tsykoduk/greg.nokes.name/_posts/2022-09-14-raised-bars.md

 <div style="float: left; padding: 0 10px 10px 0;"><img src="/binaries/2022/09/bars_picture.png" width="150" alt="blue, yellow and red glow sticks on a glass topped desk"><br />
 <sub><i>Image by <a href="https://twitter.com/tsykoduk">tsykoduk</a></i></sub></div>

 As we make things more complex, do we make things better?
 Are we lowering the bar to entry or raising it?

 When I was a kid, the [BBS scene](http://textfiles.com/bbs/) was the way that most of us got into computers.
 That required a lot.
 I was very privileged to have a [C64](https://en.wikipedia.org/wiki/Commodore_64) hooked up to a 300 baud modem when I was a pre-teen.

 How do folks break into the market today?
 How do they pick up the skills that they need?
-How can we insure that everyone has a chance to explore?
+How can we ensure that everyone has a chance to explore?

 <!--more-->

 [Matt Arnold's Treehouse
 ](https://piusbird.space/wordpress/2022/09/what-have-we-lost/) wrote up a great summary of the experience of getting into technology in the early 2000's as a follow on to [Xe Iaso's fantastic post](https://xeiaso.net/blog/rip-heroku) about Heroku's free tier.

+I helped kids get into computing in the late 90s and early 2000s.
+A lot of the folks that I talked to only had access to computers at school much less internet access.
 I'd posit that having a computer in 2004 was privilege.
-I helped kids get into computing in the late 90's and early 2000's.
-A lot of the folks that I talked to only had access to computers at school much less internet access.

 Computing is far more widespread and accessable then it ever has been.
 Heck most phones now have many magnitudes more computing power then my old C64.

 The disconnect is in the accessibility of learning tools.
-Combine this with with the assumption that everyone needs to know how TCP/IP works or Rust to be in tech.
-I disagree.
+Combine this with the assumption that everyone needs to know how TCP/IP works or Rust to be in tech.
+I disagree with this.
 Some of the best folks in tech that I have had the honor to work alongside have never used `ping` or `traceroute` in anger.
 Why should they?
 They are building on top of abstractions that the systems level folks have built.

 That leaves the question where are we getting more systems level folks?
-How do we insure that pool is diverse?
+How do we ensure that pool is diverse?
 How do we lower the bar to folks understanding what how to compile a kernel or write in Go or Rust.
-How do we insure that the next crop of young developers are familiar with PHP and Ruby and Python and what a Perc99 is.
+How do we ensure that the next crop of young developers are familiar with PHP and Ruby and Python and what a Perc99 is.
 Heroku's removal of their free tier, while understandable, is going to make that harder.

 I hope that Salesforce decides to wrap some of that easy learning into Trailhead.
 I also see some opportunity for other folks to get their tools into the hands of learners.
 After all,